jana19-dev/pennywise/.github/instructions/pennywise.instructions.md

 2. Database Schema with Prisma

 Design the database schema using Prisma, covering all core entities.
 Edit schema.prisma to define models for each concept, then run migrations:
-	•	User: Fields: id (UUID or auto-increment int), firebaseUid (string, to link with Firebase Auth user), name, email, createdAt (DateTime).
-The firebaseUid is important to map the Firebase authenticated user to our local user data.
+	•	User: Fields: id (UUID or auto-increment int), googleId (string, to link with Google OAuth user), name, email, createdAt (DateTime).
+The googleId is important to map the Google authenticated user to our local user data.
 	•	Account: Represents a financial account (cash, bank account, credit card, investment account, etc.).
 Fields: id, userId (relation to User), name, type (enum: e.g. CASH, BANK, CREDIT_CARD, INVESTMENT), currency (string, e.g. “USD”, “CAD”), initialBalance (Decimal), and perhaps currentBalance (Decimal).
 We might also include fields like creditLimit (for credit cards) or statementDay and statementDueDay for credit cycle info.
 Relations: user relation (many accounts per user), and possibly transactions relation (one-to-many).
 Note: We will consider later if we want to update currentBalance on each transaction or compute on the fly.
 Initially, we might maintain it for quick display.
 	•	Hiding accounts: Anticipating a feature to hide or archive accounts, we can include a boolean field isHidden (default false) to mark accounts that should be excluded from summary views.
 (If not added now, we can add it in a later migration when implementing the hide feature in the UI.)
 	•	Category: Represents a transaction category (e.g. Groceries, Rent, Salary).
 Fields: id, userId (the owner user; categories are user-specific), name, and optionally type (enum or boolean to distinguish income vs expense categories, if useful).
 Relations: many categories per user.